Jacob-C-Smith/gsdk/.ml/2025-7-6-feedback_queue.md

          before adding a new node (while ( q->next != 0 )).
 Since the struct queue_s already has a rear pointer that should point to the last node, this iteration is unnecessary and turns what should be a constant-time O(1) operation into a linear-time O(n) operation.
 This will cause significant performance degradation as the queue grows.
-       * Memory Leak in `destroy`: The queue_destroy function only frees the main queue struct itself (realloc(p_queue, 0)).
+       * Memory Leak in `destroy`: The queue_destroy function only frees the main queue struct itself (default_allocator(p_queue, 0)).
 It fails to iterate through and free the individual queue_node_s structs, resulting in a memory leak of all nodes currently in the queue.
 This is a critical bug that needs to be fixed.
        * Missing Size Tracking: The queue does not maintain a count of its elements.
 To determine the number of items, a user would have to iterate through the list manually.
          Adding a size_t count; member to the struct queue_s and updating it in enqueue and dequeue would provide an efficient O(1) size-checking capability.